Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Receiver Processing

-where $\gamma(s,x)=\int_0^x t^{s-1}e^{-t}dt$ is a lower incomplete gamma function.
-Furthermore, let us also define an expected number of collision-free slots per user, which is simply $\widehat{K}(U)=\sum_{K'=0}^{K}K'p_{\text{CF}}(K'|U)$.
-Since all the collision-free slots from the first round have been already taken into account, we are only interested in the new ones that were released after cancelling the $l_1$ successful users.
+The expected number of collision-free slots per user is $\widehat{K}(U)=\sum_{K'=0}^{K}K'p_{\text{CF}}(K'|U)$.
+Since all the collision-free slots from the first round have already been taken into account, in the second round we are only interested in new slots that become collision-free after cancelling the $l_1$ successful users of the first round.
 On average, there will be $\widehat{K}(U) - \widehat{K}(U-l_1)$ new slots, so the probability of decoding a packet in the second round of SIC is